oposs/bdass/README.md

 Before releasing, make sure to update CHANGES, VERSION and run ./bootstrap

-You can also package the application as a nice tar.gz file, it will contain a mini copy of cpan, so that all perl modules can be rebuilt at the destination.
+You can also package the application as a nice tar.gz file, it will contain a mini copy of CPAN, so that all perl modules can be rebuilt at the destination.
 If you want to make sure that your project builds with perl 5.10.1 but you are not working with perl 5.10.1 (hopefully) you can use perlbrew to install the old version and then do: